 - If you use a disk to create a dynamic extended volume or redundant array of independent disks (RAID), you must stop all I/O operations on the disk before you roll back the disk.

 - The disk is attached to an ECS instance and the instance is in the Stopped state.

 For more information, see Attach a data disk and Stop an instance.

-Note A pay-as-you-go instance in a VPC may not be restarted after its disk is rolled back if the No Fees for Stopped Instances (VPC-Connected) feature is enabled.
-We recommend that you disable the No Fees for Stopped Instances (VPC-Connected) feature before you stop the instance.
-For more information, see No Fees for Stopped Instances (VPC-Connected).
+Notice A pay-as-you-go instance in a VPC may not be restarted after its disk is rolled back if the No Fees for Stopped Instances (VPC-Connected) feature is enabled.
+We recommend that you select Retain Instance and Continue Charging After Instance Is Stopped when you stop the instance.

 Roll back a disk by using a snapshot

 You can roll back a disk from the Snapshots or Instances page.
 The following example shows how to roll back a disk from the Instances page.